darrenks/atlas/docs/syntax.md

 Atlas is actually a just a REPL calculator and so if you have multiple lines it is just treated as multiple expressions that are all printed.

-    4
-    1+2
+You can still have multiline expressions so long as you indent the extra lines.

+    1*2
+      +4
     ──────────────────────────────────
-    4
-    3

-Multiple binary operators are evaluated left to right.

-    1+2*3
+    6

+Single line comments are done with `--`.
+I recommend setting your syntax highlighting to be Haskell for `.atl` files for an easy keyboard shortcut.
+If you wanted to negate then subtract, just add then negate instead.

+    1+1--this is ignored
     ──────────────────────────────────
-    9

-If you want it to evaluate the right side first, use parenthesis.

-    1+(2*3)
-    ──────────────────────────────────
-    7

-Even unary ops go from left to right, so to negate a number you actually put the `-` after the expression to negate.

-    1-
-    1+2-
-    ──────────────────────────────────
-    -1
-    -3

-You can also name expressions:

-    a = 4
-    a + a
-    ──────────────────────────────────
-    8

-`=` is the only thing that will suppress the automatic printing of values, but if an assignment is the last thing in your program it too will be printed.

-    a=2
-    3
-    b=4
-    ──────────────────────────────────
-    3
-    4

-`=` is also used to test equality, it is only used as assignment if first on a line and the left hand side is an identifier.

--   `()` is the empty list.
--   Single line comments are done with `--`
--   Identifiers must start with a letter but then can have numbers or underscores.
--   `@` is an op modifier that flips the argument order.
+    2

-Since all ops are overloaded as both unary and binary operators if there are multiple ops in a row, the last is the binary operator and the rest are unary.
+Since all ops are overloaded as both unary and binary operators if there are multiple ops in a row, the last is the binary operator and the rest are unary (it is the only way that makes sense).

     3-|+1 -- that is negate then abs value ──────────────────────────────────
     4

-The `+` was a binary op, and the `-` are unary.
+The `+` was a binary op, and the `-` and `|` are unary.

 Two expressions in a row without an explicit operation do an implicit op.
-For numbers this multiplies, and for strings it catenates.
+For numbers this multiplies, and for strings it appends.
 You don't necessarily need a space to use this.
 This implicit operation is still left to right and equal precedence to other operations.

     1+2 3*4
     -- Is parsed as: